nfallis96/team-profile-generator-module-10/README.md

 ## Description

-The purposed of this project was to create a command line application that allows a user to generate a team profile by answering a set of prompts presented to them inside the terminal.

-This application uses node.js and the npm inquirer package as it's core technologies.
-Jest was used for unit testing to ensure that the app would function properly.

 This project's purpose was to create a command-line application that generates an HTML webpage of a team's profile.
 It works by answering a set of questions in the terminal.
 This application uses Node.js, the npm inquirer pacakage and jest; and there were required in order for the application to work.